isabella232/asset-compute.en/help/introduction.md

 >[!NOTE]
 >
->Currently, the Asset Compute Service can only be used in Experience Manager as a Cloud Service.
-Administrators create processing profiles that can invoke the Compute Service to pass assets for processing.
+>Currently, the [!DNL Asset Compute Service] can only be used in [!DNL Experience Manager] as a Cloud Service.
+Administrators create processing profiles that can invoke the [!DNL Asset Compute Service] to pass assets for processing.
 See [use asset microservices and processing profiles](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/manage/asset-microservices-configure-and-use.html).

-## Supported use cases of Asset Compute Service {#possible-use-cases-benefits}
+## Supported use cases of [!DNL Asset Compute Service] {#possible-use-cases-benefits}

-The Asset Compute Service supports a few common business use cases like basic image processing; Adobe application specific conversions; and custom workers creation that orchestrate complex business requirements.
+[!DNL Asset Compute Service] supports a few common business use cases like basic image processing; Adobe application specific conversions; and custom workers creation that orchestrate complex business requirements.

 You can use [!DNL Asset Compute] web service to generate thumbnails for different file types, high-quality image renderings for the [supported file formats](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/file-format-support.html).
 See [use cases supported via custom configuration](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/assets/manage/asset-microservices-configure-and-use.html#custom-config).